eSellify Documentation

 flutter build web --release

-3. Deploy Option B: Firebase Hosting
+Deploy to Firebase Hosting

 firebase login